joebraha/aiproject/README.md

 The project can be viewed [here](https://sites.google.com/nyu.edu/joebraha-aiproject/), or direct on [HuggingFace](huggingface.co/spaces/jbraha/aiproject).

+Additionally, a brief demonstration of the project and it's pieces can be viewed [here](https://youtu.be/dXWCzbz6aNk).

 ### Preliminary Note

 The space takes quite a long time to load up and operate due to the configuration of streamlit site rendering.
 A future implementation should look to solve this problem.